docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

 # 3D Mesh

 DocArray supports many different modalities including `3D Mesh`.
-This section will show you how to use DocArray to load and handle 3D data in DocArray.
+This section will show you how to load and handle 3D data in DocArray.

 A 3D mesh is the structural build of a 3D model consisting of polygons.
 Most 3D meshes are created via professional software packages, such as commercial suites like Unity, or the free open source Blender 3D.